-A deed of variation can be put in place either before or after obtaining probate.
-It must be done within two years of the date that the deceased passed away.
+Beneficiaries can put in place a deed of variation either before or after obtaining probate.
+You must do it within two years of the date that the deceased passed away.

 There are many reasons why the beneficiaries under a will may want to change the terms of the will after the death of the deceased.
 Common reasons include:

 To add in a family member born since the date of the will.